Flag of Washington, D.C.

-In 1938, the flag was selected by a commission created by Act of Congress with the help of the Commission of Fine Arts.
+In 1938, the District Flag Commission was created by an Act of Congress "to procure a design for a distinctive flag for the District of Columbia".
 The District Flag Commission was composed of three non-elected federally-appointed members: the president of the Board of Commissioners, the secretary of war and the secretary of the Navy.
-The flag was seen at the time as a symbol of the lack of representation of Washingtonians as no local group was involved in the selection process.
-Paradoxically, it went from being rejected by many in the local population to being embraced by most DC residents, the DC Statehood Movement and businesses as a symbol of the local identity in the 21st century.
-Today, it can be seen all around the city on DC Government property, flying in front of homes, in logos of local businesses and on some local residents' bodies as tattoos.
-It is also flown on Flag Day.
+The flag was selected by the commission with the help of the Commission of Fine Arts.
+Since no local group was involved in the selection process, Washingtonians saw the flag as a symbol of their lack of representation.
+More recently, it has been embraced by most DC residents and businesses, as well as the DC Statehood Movement as a symbol of their local identity in the 21st century.

+The flag was ranked best with a score of 9.17 in a review of 150 American city flags by the North American Vexillological Association.